 Escalate to the Public Transport Ombudsman

-The Public Transport Ombudsman (PTO) is an independent office that investigate public transport complaints.
-It resolves disputes quickly, fairly and for free, and works with its members to improve Victoria's public transport system.
+The Public Transport Ombudsman (PTO) is an independent office that investigates public transport complaints.
+It provides fair, free and fast resolutions to public transport disputes, and works with its members on systemic complaints to help improve Victoria’s public transport system.

 - service delivery, such as cancellations, reliability, punctuality and overcrowding

-- use of land and premises by operators, including noise and dust at construction sites
+- use of land and premises by operators, including noise and dust from public transport construction sites

 - the conduct of staff, including Authorised Officers and complaint handlers.